yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-dom-manipulation-intro/index.md

 //=> In the browser, the hi now says HIIII
 ```

 What's happening?
 The `h1` element has an attribute called `text`.
-When we originally wrote the `h1`, we gave it an `text` value of "hello" by typing "hello" between the tags. jQuery gives us a method to change that original text.
-Whatever string is passed into, or typed into the parenthesis after, `.text` will replace the text inside of the `h1`.
+When we originally wrote the `h1`, we gave it a `text` value of "hello" by typing "hello" between the tags. jQuery  provides us with a method to change that original text.
+Whatever string is passed into, or typed into the parenthesis after `.text`, will replace the text inside of the `h1`.

 <div class="try-it">